Black or white thinking: a mentality where an individual tends to categorize everything into one of two categories.

 Its a simple thought-by-thought challenge.

-Are you catching yourself telling yourself you’re bad or a failure again?
+Do you catch yourself saying you’re bad or a failure?

-- Think objectively.
-Are you really what you said you are?
+Are you really a failure?
 Would your best friend or someone who really cares about you agree?
 Or are you just being super hard on yourself again…

 Changing the way you think takes time because you’re literally reconstructing the way your brain neurons are connecting.
 So as you work at this, please be gentle with yourself.
 It’s okay to mess up.
 The important thing is to just keep at it and it will make a difference.